 Working from a home studio, Theresa records with a Neumann TLM-102 microphone, uses PNR in Studio One and finishes files with RX 10.
 She is a member of the Audio Publishing Association.
 She uses narration coach Carol Monda and acting coach Maria McCann.
 She completed the 21 Targets Audiobook Challenge with Matthew Lloyd Davies.
-And, after taking Master Classes at Deyan Institute and is on the Deyan Talent Roster.
+And, after taking Master Classes at Deyan Institute, she is also on the Deyan Talent Roster.
 Click to Theresa’s Findaway Voices, ACX demos, and APA Audiofile Profile

 Johnnie Bernhard – Author of Sisters of the Undertow, A Good Girl, and How We Came to Be